Third Party Pod Brands For Your Nespresso Machine, Ranked Worst To Best

 Advertisement

 My favorite pod that I sampled was the pumpkin spice one, which I had already previously tried and enjoyed.
-Though, I still think Nespresso's pumpkin spice pod is better.
+Nonetheless, I still think Nespresso's pumpkin spice pod is better.
 Regardless, Starbucks' pod is definitely smooth and boasts flavorful notes.
 Unsurprisingly, it would make a better latte than a black coffee.

 Starbucks' Colombia pod brewed with at least an inch of crema on top, which was the best thing I could say about this pod.
 It claimed to have notes of toasted walnut and herbs.
-Though I got a nutty flavor, I simply didn't taste the herbs.
+Although I got a nutty flavor, I simply didn't taste the herbs.

 Its Pike Place pods brewed a pretty smooth, rich cup, but there wasn't anything particularly special about it.
 Meanwhile, the Veranda blend was very dark and bitter, though I got slight sweet and chocolate notes.
 Overall, each cup brewed pretty dark and would need a fair amount of dressing up to be palatable.